-Wearing Contact Lenses Guide
+Types of Contact Lenses

-The principle of contact lenses is the same as for glasses; they bend light and redirect it towards your retina to correct your prescription.
+The principle of contact lenses is the same as for glasses; they bend light and redirect it towards your retina to correct according to your prescription.
 Contact lenses are placed directly on the surface of your eye and they can correct short-sightedness (myopia), long-sightedness (hyperopia), astigmatism and age-related long-sightedness (presbyopia).

 When you’re short-sighted you find it difficult to clearly see objects in the distance.
 When you’re long-sighted you find it hard to focus on objects up close.
-These are the two most comment conditions that require vision correction.
+These are the two most common conditions that require vision correction.

 †Please note professional eye examination and fitting fees may apply.
 UK residents 18 or over only.
 One trial per person.
 Eligibility subject to optician approval.
 Participating opticians only.
 See link for full terms and conditions.

 1. JJV Data on File 2021.
 ACUVUE® Contact Lenses for ASTIGMATISM - Overall Fitting Success, Orientation Position, Rotational Stability, and Vision Performance.

 2. JJV Data on File 2022: Master Brand Claims on Clinical Performance and Overall Material Properties for ACUVUE® Soft Contact Lenses.